abiosoft/colima/docs/FAQ.md

   + layer: true
   ```

-### Accessing the underlying VM
+### Accessing the underlying Virtual Machine

-When the layer is enabled, the underlying distro is abstracted and both the `ssh` and `ssh-config` commands routes to the layer.
+When the layer is enabled, the underlying Virtual Machine is abstracted and both the `ssh` and `ssh-config` commands routes to the layer.

-The underlying VM is still accessible by specifying `--layer=false` to the `ssh` and `ssh-config` commands, or by running `colima` in the Ubuntu session.
+The underlying Virtual Machine is still accessible by specifying `--layer=false` to the `ssh` and `ssh-config` commands, or by running `colima` in the SSH session.

 ## The Virtual Machine's IP is not reachable